When Was Schizophrenia Discovered? A Brief History Of The Disorder

 The evolution of the understanding of schizophrenia

-In some studies, the age of onset and long-term exposure to antipsychotic medications have also been associated with the symptom severity.
+In some studies, the age of onset and long-term exposure to antipsychotic medications have also been associated with symptom severity.

-Schizophrenia as a distinct mental health condition was first recognized in the late 19th century, though its understanding and diagnostic methods have significantly evolved over time.
+Scientists may have distinguished schizophrenia as a distinct mental health condition was first recognized in the late 19th century, though its understanding and diagnostic methods have significantly evolved over time.

 With the introduction of Tim Crow's model of schizophrenia as consisting of "two syndromes" — positive and negative symptoms — the diagnostic criteria changed.
 Crow also suggested that schizophrenia might be a "widespread genetic anomaly which arose quite recently in human evolution" and linked schizophrenia with the evolution of language.
 Psychotic symptoms, in Crow's view, were thought to be associated with "deviations in the subtle asymmetries of development of the cortex,” and he believed that “the symptoms arise as confusions between thought and speech and through the abnormal attachment of meaning to perceived speech."